tendermint/fundraising/docs/How-To/cli/README.md

 ### PlaceBid
-This is for a bidder to place a new bid to the auction, where the bidder should be in the list of the allowed bidders.
+This command is used for a bidder to place a new bid to the auction, where the bidder should be in the list of the allowed bidders.

 Usage
 ```bash